What is an EMI of a Custom Loan?

 Credit Score

-How to Calculate Custom Loan EMI
+Computation of Custom Loan EMI

-The standard EMI formula used by lenders:
+The common formula used by lenders in EMI:

 Practical Example

-Optimize Your Affordability Score & Loan
+Maximize Your affordability Score & Loan

 Choose Appropriate Tenure